Understanding the Terminology…

-4. Direct trauma to the muscles through trips, falls, sports injuries and accidents.
+4. Direct trauma to the muscles through trips, falls sports injuries and accidents.

 6. Prolonged contraction of a muscle from exposure to cold temperatures or a direct draft from an aircon.

-A few of the more indirect causes of TP activation include prolonged tensing of muscles due to emotional stress and abnormal use of muscles due to the affects of arthritis and various diseases and illnesses.
-Furthermore, as muscles work in groups to perform specific actions, an active TP in one muscle may cause a latent TP in one or more of it’s synergistic counterparts, which can then become active over time.
+A few of the more indirect causes of TP activation include prolonged tensing of muscles due to emotional stress and abnormal use of muscles due to the effects of arthritis and various diseases and illnesses.
+Furthermore, as muscles work in groups to perform specific actions, an active TP in one muscle may cause a latent TP in one or more of its synergistic counterparts, which can then become active over time.

 Pulling the Trigger on Trigger Points

-Don’t let Trigger Points plague you with pain, stiffness and restriction!
+Don’t let Trigger Points plague you with pain, stiffness, and restriction!
 Become an active participant in the health of your muscles and learn how to recognise, treat and prevent them so you can enjoy healthy, pain-free movement!